nmarov/parts-catalog/README.md

 ## Tasks
 - Keep basket between refreshes
-- Implement ability to remove a basket item
+- Implement ability to remove an item from the basket
-- Implement ability to update a basket item quantity
+- Implement ability to change a basket item quantity
 - Display part category name in the basket